The royal cubit

 To the Egyptians the Stretching of the Cord ritual was born during the Old Kingdom.
 This was the archaic time of Djoser, Imhotep, Snefru, Amenhotep and Kanofer.
 The ceremony itself dealt with the dimensions of sacred temples and was governed by the gods of time and space.
 So we must somehow reconcile this with a universal measurement.
 “Royal” gives us a clue here because it refers to the Sun.

 From this hint comes the lotus pattern below.
 It shows a series of nested squares that are drawn from the midpoint of their parents.
 This is the same as dividing each side by √2.
-While we have only drawn a short sequence below, in reality this fractal lotus pattern creates 45° spirals that regress far beyond our visual acuity.
+While we have only drawn a short sequence below, in reality this Seal of Melchizedek features nested squares that regress far beyond our visual acuity:

 Now imagine that the circle above is the Sun with a circumference equal to the perimeter of the outer square (a wavelength of nearly 4.4 million kilometres).
 The square’s sides therefore approach 1.1 million kilometres.
 Nesting this 42 times within itself we arrive at a side of 0.5237 kilometres.
 This was called The Lotus (its hieroglyphic is below) and it was the basis of the Egyptian measuring system: